BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 ### Observation

-The proposed **7T SRAM cell consumes less average current**, which directly reduces the overall power consumption.

-### Power Reduction

-The 7T SRAM design achieves approximately **30.36% reduction in power consumption** compared to the conventional 6T SRAM cell.
-This reduction is achieved due to the **additional transistor that controls current flow**, thereby reducing unnecessary leakage paths.
+The proposed **7T SRAM cell** shows lower current consumption and achieves nearly **30.36% reduction in power**, mainly due to the additional transistor that limits unwanted current flow.

 ---

 ## Static Noise Margin (SNM) Analysis

-Static Noise Margin (SNM) is an important parameter that determines the stability of an SRAM cell.
-It represents the **maximum noise voltage that the SRAM cell can tolerate without changing its stored state**.
+Static Noise Margin (SNM) indicates the ability of the SRAM cell to retain data in the presence of noise.
+It is obtained using the **butterfly curve method**.

 <table align="center">
     <td align="center">